Updated: 4th January 2021

 Can you see the Northern Lights in the middle of nowhere with no other tourists around?
 Are there ice caves off the beaten path?
 Will the black diamond beach be filled with people as well as ice?
 Is there a quiet time of the year to visit Iceland?
 Is the Golden Circle too touristy?
 How can I see the midnight sun in solitude?
 These are the questions that will be addressed in our How to avoid the crowds in Iceland post.

-There seems to be a fallacy that Iceland is now suddenly overcrowded.
+There seems to be a fallacy that Iceland was overcrowded prior to the pandemic.
 At Hidden Iceland we completely disagree.
-We believe there is a ‘right way’ to travel Iceland and see the hidden gems.
+Even at tourism’s peak back in 2018 we believe there was a ‘right way’ to travel to Iceland and see the hidden gems.

 Sure if you fly into the main city of Reykjavik in the height of the summer and follow the big bus routes to nearby sights then it will certainly feel busy.
 But in a country almost the size of England there were only 2.3 million visitors in 2018.
 2 million in 2019.
 And don’t get me started on 2020, the less said the better.
-Compare that to the 85 million annual tourists in France and it’s quite clear that there’s still plenty left to explore.
+Compare that to the 85 million annual tourists in France or the 10 million to a much smaller Hawaii and it’s quite clear that there’s still plenty left to explore.

 So, if you’re willing to travel a little further, join small groups, go off the beaten path, and be strategic with which company you travel with, you can often enjoy even the most popular sights with only a few other people around (if you’re lucky).